-Whatever the reason, there will be times when your laser is not used for prolonged periods of time.
-To make sure that you are able to get the most from your laser and to reduce the risk of the machine failing when started up, we've created a simple step by step guide to allow you to get your laser machine back up and running safely.
+For one reason or another, there will be times when your laser is not used for prolonged periods of time.
+To ensure you are able to get the most from your laser and to reduce the risk of the machine failing when started up, we have created a step by step guide that will allow you to get your laser machine back up and running safely.
 For more detail about what each step entails, read on.

 Make sure the room temperature is between +15 °C and +25 °C. This is the ideal operating environment temperature for a Trotec laser.
 If the temperature is lower or exceeds these guidelines then issues can occur within the laser machine.

 In cold weather for instance, condensation can occur in the laser tube and when the laser is in a warm environment it can adversely affect functionality.

 For more detailed information about the perfect environment for your laser follow our tips and tricks.

 These initial steps you should take are similar to how you would start your laser on a normal work day.

 Start by opening the laser machines lid and positioning the laser head (X and Y axis) in the center of the bed.

 You can now turn the laser on and connect the machine to JobControl® laser software.